-Employees usually work overtime because they want to earn extra money, or they want to look good in simple order to get a desired business promotion.
+Employees usually work overtime because they want to earn extra money, or they want to look good in simple order to get the desired business promotion they need.
 As a business owner, however, you have to make it clear if your company allows overtime or not, and what rules govern the practice of rendering overtime.
 For this reason, you need to learn how to create a company policy regarding overtime.

 Doing this will ensure that your employees do not abuse the overtime system as well as ensure that they understand when they may perform overtime duty.
 Here are the steps that should help you make your own overtime business policy.
 We have also provided some samples to serve as guides while you come up with your company’s own policies regarding overtime.

 A busy period at work?
 If so, you’ll probably be thinking of extending your working hours to compensate for your unfinished tasks.
 If you’re an employer, you’ll probably come across employees who refuse to render overtime.
 Whether you are an employee who wants to know the policy of working more than your working hours or an employer who wants to emphasize the need for overtime, you can definitely use the above-mentioned overtime policy template for more.
 Try it out now!

 Make a list of all the employees and then divide them into exempted and on-exempted employees with regards to their work.
 This way, it would get easier for you to make the right policy needed for all the employees.
 This will also make it easier for you to know who you have to pay and who you do not have to.

 Make it clear as to how much of the overtime is accepted.
 Also, mention who can permit employees to do their overtime and how can the time be divided in the year.
 Take a look at overtime policies for more.
 Make sure that you mention the limitations and rules so that there is no extra use of overtime.